 Elizabeth nee Stevenson of Folkestone, Kent, was born 22-6-1789 in Folkestone, Kent, and married Mary Morford born 10-8-1790, also born Folkestone on 26

 February, 1811 in the Folkestone Parish Church of St Mary and St Eanswythe.
-(At right: Church and baptismal font in which children christened)
+(At right: Church and below, baptismal font in which children christened)

 Thomas was a baker and the young couple began living in Dover where their first child, Richard Edward,